 Sorting the laundry beforehand is a great way to eyeball which loads need to take priority.
 With the loads sorted, I can easily see which loads are more urgent and make a calculated decision on what day each needs to be done.
 I

-have several load; whites, lights, colors, darks/blacks, sheets and towel loads.
+have several loads; whites, lights, colours, darks/blacks, sheets and towel loads.

 3. Pre Soak Extremely Dirty Clothes